-$\label{eq:presentation} PREREQUISITES: \ Child \ Development \ 1, \ 3, \ and \ 39.$ ADVISORIES: English 1A.
+PREREQUISITES: Child Development 1, 3, and 39.
+ADVISORIES: English 1A or 1AH.

-This course focuses on the appropriate use of assessment and observation tools and strategies to document young children's development and learning, emphasizing the use of findings to inform and plan learning environments and experiences.
-Recording strategies, rating systems, portfolios, and multiple assessment tools will be explored, along with strategies for collaboration with families and professionals.(A, CSU) (C-ID ECE 200)
+Introduces the appropriate use of assessment and observation tools and strategies to document young children's development and learning.
+The use of findings to inform and plan learning environments and experiences are emphasized.
+Recording strategies, rating systems, portfolios, and multiple assessment tools will be discussed, along with strategies for collaboration with families and professionals.
+(A, CSU) (C-ID ECE 200)